Expats Talk about Health Insurance and Healthcare in Tijuana, Mexico

 When we asked about emergency services, members in Tijuana wrote:

 "Emergency services in Tijuana are provided by the Mexican Red Cross.
 They offer medical assistance, firefighting, and rescue services.
 To call for an ambulance, you can dial 065 from any phone.
 The Mexican Red Cross also has a mobile app that can be used to request an ambulance.
-The app is available for both Android and iOS devices," said one expat living in Tijuana.
+The app is available for both Android and iOS devices," said an expat in Tijuana.

 Will I need to travel to see a specialist?